Understanding The Problems With Sewer Backup Ajax Homeowners Face

 Just know that not all backwater valves are created equal.
 A plumbing professional can help you find the correct valve for your needs.
 Professionals can also ensure that you are installing a valve that is approved by your municipal government.

 In fact, according to the Insurance Bureau of Canada, some homeowners are required to install a backwater valve to be insured.
-For those that have fell victim to a sewer backup, insurers may require the installation of a valve to maintain their coverage.
+For those that have fallen victim to a sewer backup, insurers may require the installation of a valve to maintain their coverage.

 The good news is that there are municipalities across Canada that offer rebates to encourage the installation of backwater valves.